 Sometimes Tapjoy doesn't reward you for all your offers and you might end up missing diamonds.
 The typical protocol is to Email them with a screenshot of your completed survey or app that you downloaded.

 In January 2017, Covet Fashion underwent a major update, and the biggest feature included the "modern models."

 Before the update, all the models in Covet Fashion were the same height and body shape.
 Though you could change skin tones, there were only six preset skin colors and all dolls had the same exact face (which you could just layer different makeup onto).
 The new modern update introduced 50 new female types—new skin tones, facial features, heights, and body shapes!

 The Modern update was originally rolled out to all players and was the only way of playing the game, however, you can now choose to play either the Modern or Classic version of the game in Covet's setting page.

 Here's a Look at Some of the Models in the Modern Update!

-Obviously, the main differences between Modern and Classic is that in Modern, there are more body types and ethnicities available to play with.
-The other main difference is that in Modern, you're actually given a model to dress- you cannot change skin tones or body types when entering challenges.
+Obviously, the main differences between Modern and Classic are that in Modern, there are more body types and ethnicities available to play with.
+The other main difference is that in Modern, you're actually given a model to dress—you cannot change skin tones or body types when entering challenges.